-Australia’s budding Paratriathlon star Katie Kelly will add a further twist to the saying “have bike will travel” when she lines up in Saturday’s ITU World Paratriathlon Event in Iseo-Franciacorta, Italy.
+Australia’s budding Para-triathlon star Katie Kelly will add a further twist to the saying, ‘Have bike, will travel’, when she lines up in tomorrow’s (18 July) International Triathlon Union (ITU) World Para-triathlon Event (WPE) in Iseo and Franciacorta, Italy.

-Canberra-based Kelly, who suffers from Ushers Syndrome, is legally blind and she has embarked on a journey that she hopes will take her all the way to Rio and next year’s Paralympics where the sport will debut.
+Canberra-based Kelly, who is legally blind due to Usher syndrome, has embarked on a journey that she hopes will take her all the way to the Rio 2016 Paralympic Games, where the sport will make its Paralympic debut.

-Victory in Iseo-Franciacorta will see her world ranking jump from 12 to 10 and guarantee her a start at this year’s ITU World Championships in Chicago and a further step towards Paralympic qualification.
+Victory in Italy will see her world ranking jump from 12 to 10, and guarantee her a start at this year’s ITU World Triathlon Grand Final in Chicago, USA.

-And it means a flying visit to Italy where she will rendezvous with her guide, 2000 Olympic silver medallist and two-time ITU World Champion and Hawaiian ironman World Champion, Michellie Jones – and her new Calfee tandem bike which Jones will bring to Iseo with her from California.
+And it means a flying visit to Italy where she will rendezvous with her guide, 2000 Olympic silver medallist and two-time ITU World Champion and Hawaiian Ironman world champion Michellie Jones – and their new tandem bike, which Jones will bring with her from California, USA.

-Katie used on-line crowd funding to raise the $20,000 to buy the bike and she managed it in less than a month which, says Triathlon Australia’s Paratriathlon Program Manager Kathryn Perriac “is a testament to her profile and the strength of her support around the country and the world.”
+Kelly used online crowd funding to raise the $20,000 needed to buy the bike, and she managed it in less than a month, which Triathlon Australia’s Para-triathlon Program Manager Kathryn Perriac said, “is a testament to her profile and the strength of her support around the country and the world.”

-Because of their late start, the pair are lowly ranked in a system which takes the best three results from the last 12 months plus one from three of the best three results from the 12 months before that.
+Because of her late start in Para-triathlon, Kelly is lowly ranked in a system which takes the best three results from the last 12 months plus one from three of the best three results from the 12 months before that.

-Katie’s first race was the Sunshine Coast WPE in March, which she won with a different guide and her second WPE was Yokohama where she won with Michellie.
+Kelly’s first race was the WPE on the Sunshine Coast, QLD, in March, which she won with a different guide, and her second WPE in Yokohama, Japan, in May, which she won with Jones.

-As of now Katie’s main opposition will be from the athletes who finished second and fourth at the European Championships in Geneva last weekend, Joleen Hakker from Netherlands and Susana Rodrigues from Spain.
+As of now, Kelly’s main opposition will be from the athletes who finished second and fourth at the European Championships in Geneva, Switzerland, last weekend, Joleen Hakker from the Netherlands and Susana Rodrigues from Spain.